meiersi/blaze-react/README.markdown

 # `blaze-react` v0.2

+Note that we only support GHC 7.10.x and higher.

 This is an experimental library for writing highly portable applications.
 It allows you to express the pure logic of your application in a way which is completely independent of the execution context.